-Between 2010 and 2012 Andrew Rees and Timothy Hughes – 1 Stop Financial Services managing directors – advised nearly 2,000 customers on switching their existing pensions into SIPP’s to the value of £122m.
+Between 2010 and 2012 the managing directors of 1 Stop Financial Services – Andrew Rees and Timothy Hughes – advised nearly 2,000 customers on switching their existing pensions into SIPP’s to the value of £122m.

 These SIPP’s (Self Invested Personal Pensions) contained investments in products such as diamonds and overseas property, which are considered high risk and often unregulated.

 In 2014 the Financial Conduct Authority banned them from “performing any significant influence functions with regard to regulated activity” and they ceased trading.

 It was also reported in the news at the time that these individuals not only failed in checking the client’s suitability of the investment but, failed to disclose the conflict of interest to the clients that they had received fees from introducer firms.

 In 2019 they were reported as being the number 1 advice firm to receive complaints against them via the FSCS with a total of 1,254.

 High-risk investment can be great for the right kind of investor – someone who can afford to take the risks and possible losses and understands that’s the case.